SBiswal02/Makeup-Generation/README.md

 These can be installed using `pip install <package-name>` on the command line.

 > Note - MediaPipe, Dlib, and face_recognition require additional visual studio dependencies to be installed.
 Please refer to the respective documentation available online for detailed instructions.

+## Dataset
+Dataset collected is front facing images of people with makeup on from google images that have been manually selected and processed.